Scott Smith (speedway rider)

-Scott Anthony Smith (born 29 September 1972) is a former speedway rider from England.
+Scott Anthony Smith (born 29 September 1972) is a former motorcycle speedway rider from England.

 Speedway career

+He rode in the top tier of British Speedway from 1990 to 2009, riding for various clubs.
+He was crowned British Junior Champion in 1992.

+In 1995, he was part of the Cradley Heathens four that won the Premier League Four-Team Championship, which was held on 6 August 1995, at the East of England Arena.

 Smith reached the final of the British Speedway Championship in 1997.
-He rode in the top tier of British Speedway from 1990 to 2009, riding for various clubs.
-In addition to reaching the British Final he was crowned British Junior Champion in 1992.
+In 1999, he was part of the Sheffield four that won the Premier League Four-Team Championship, which was held on 29 August 1999, at the East of England Arena.